samanthaming/samanthaming.com/content/tidbits/62-5-ways-to-convert-value-to-string.md

 ---
 title: 5 Ways to Convert a Value to String in JavaScript
 description: Let's check out the different ways of converting a value to a string in JavaScript.
-The preferred way from Airbnb's style guide is String()...
+The preferred way from Airbnb's style guide is String().
 tags: [javascript]
 order: 62
 createdAt: 2019-5-26